Hakuraku District

 "I try not to think about it."

-"Hey, Heaton," said Michaels, "come over here.
-Do your routine for Thackeray Chourou."
+“Hey, Heaton,” said Michaels.
+“Come over here.
+Do your routine for Thackeray Choro.”

 Sister Yoshida and Sister Denison leaned their heads together, smiled and dimpled.
-"We're the perfect sister missionaries.
-We're always happy, never sad, baptize thousands and write inane yet inspiring letters to the New Era when we obviously have better things to do.
-Thank you."
+Perfectly mimicking the latest Pink Lady dance number, they intoned: “We’re the perfect sister missionaries.
+We’re always happy, never sad, convert thousands, and write inspiring letters to The New Era because obviously we have nothing better to do with our free time.
+Thank you.”
 And they pirouetted and curtsied.

 A scream erupted from the next room.
-"Goak!"
-The cockroach came scampering into the kitchen, pursued by Sister Thompson with a can of Raid.
-The doomed insect ran into a corner, and before it could turn and run, was doused with insecticide.
+“Goak!”
+The cockroach scampered into the kitchen, pursued by Sister Thompson with a can of Raid.
+The doomed insect ran into a corner.
+Before it could turn and run, it was doused with insecticide.

 "Take that!"
 Thompson said to Michaels, "Throw it in the garbage on the way out, will you?"